jpegleg/opal-dragon/README.md

 ![cdlogo](https://carefuldata.com/images/cdlogo.png)

 Make a signature and a public key to verify it.
 Send the signature and data to the business parter or friend and the public key to a central location for all to access.
-We can treat this like a blockchain, or we can treat it however we want.
+We can treat this like a type of blockchain, or we can treat it however we want.
+On the fly, or baked into an ecosystem.
 Instead of the client being a CLI tool, the client could also be a server function as part of a set of microservices.

+The server is designed to easily be distributed, the server data can be collected by another service such as Kubernetes and consolidated.
+The UUIDv4 and time data makes the order of events in the pool not important, each event can be treated granularly and still be effective.

 # opal-dragon